Beyond the Spell: A Dynamic Logic Analysis of Misdirection: Misdirection via Action Types

 \begin{remark} Both observational epistemic models and action models are labelled directed graphs, with nodes representing states, or worlds, in the former and atomic actions in the latter.
 To model the distinction graphically, we use circles to represent worlds of observational epistemic models, and squares to represent atomic actions of action models (as in Figures~\ref{fig:modtypestell} and~\ref{fig:modtypesshow}).
 We use double lines to point out the actual world, both in the observational epistemic models and in action models.

 In observational epistemic models, when an atomic symbol $p$ (from $\prop\cup\obsym$) appears inside a circle representing a world $w$, it indicates that $p$ holds at $w$.
-If some atomic symbol $p$ is not inside of a world $v$, this means that such a symbol does not hold at $v$.
+If the symbol $p$ is not inside of a world $v$, it means that such a symbol does not hold at $v$.

-In action models, while preconditions are explicitly displayed, postconditions are expressed as the conjuntion of the atomic symbols that are actually updated, meaning that the symbols become true if they appear in the affirmative form, and become false if they appear in the negated form.
+In action models, while preconditions are explicitly displayed, postconditions are expressed as the conjuntion of the atomic symbols that are updated, meaning that the symbols become true if they appear in the affirmative form, and become false if they appear in the negated form.
 For the rest of the symbols that do not appear explicitly, the postcondition acts as the identity function. \end{remark}